greenboxal/doggohub/doc/administration/high_availability/database.md

     Enter it again:
     ```

-1. Similarly, set the password for the `gitlab` database user.
+1. Similarly, set the password for the `doggohub` database user.
 Use the same
-   password that you specified in the `/etc/gitlab/gitlab.rb` file for
+   password that you specified in the `/etc/doggohub/doggohub.rb` file for
-   `gitlab_rails['db_password']`.
+   `doggohub_rails['db_password']`.

     ```
-    \password gitlab
+    \password doggohub

     # Output: